intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 ## Incoming Liaison Statements from Other SDOs

-The IETF will record any received liaison statement and make it publicly visible .
-For received liaiosn statement with a formal liaison relationship it is the responsiblity of the liaison manager to create that public record.
+The IETF will record any received liaison statement and make it publicly available.
+For received liaison statement with a formal liaison relationship it is the responsiblity of the liaison manager to create that public record.
 However, even if a formal liaison relationship exists, it is possible that liaison statements arrive